 UW-Whitewater University General Education Requirements can be found here.

-The course schedules below are two possible ways to complete the ECE4U program.
-They are designed around the cohort model: students each move through the courses at the same pace so that they are with the same group of peers throughout their time at UW-Whitewater.
+The course schedule attached is one way to complete the ECE4U program.
+It is designed around the cohort model: students move through the courses at the same pace so they are with the same group of peers throughout their time at UW-Whitewater.
 This course sequence and load can be tailored to your individual situation and goals.

 Your program advisor is happy to meet with you to review your Academic Advising Report to make sure you meet all of the requirements for graduation, and in a sequence you are comfortable with.

 Students are involved in fieldwork and directed teaching experiences throughout the program.
 The placements provide students with a variety of experiences, covering the wide range of careers that are available after graduation.
 The placements also provide students with the opportunity to implement classroom strategies in professional experiences, enhancing their educational experiences.

 Please note that if you are completing the program without the intention of applying for your teaching licenses, you only complete the two 50 hour placements.
 The other three are only required if you intend to obtain your teaching licenses.

 The ECE4U program classes are offered through an online hybrid model.
 This means that the coursework is completed mostly online, but there are six face-to-face meeting dates each semester.
 On these dates, classes are held on UW-Whitewater’s campus in Winther Hall, located near the corner of Prairie Street and Starin Avenue.
 The face-to-face meeting dates are requirements of the program.
 Dates are available in advance, so please plan ahead.
 You can plan on attending classes on these Saturdays from 8:30 to 3:30.